Language selection

 Infographic: Canada's Marine Mammal Regulations.

 All marine mammals are subject to the provisions of the Marine Mammal Regulations under the Fisheries Act.
-The Government recently amended the Marine Mammal Regulations to provide greater protection for marine mammals including Canada’s at-risk whales.
+The Government of Canada amended the Marine Mammal Regulations in 2018 to provide greater protection for marine mammals including Canada’s at-risk whales.

-Additionally, the distance requirement will be greater for certain marine mammals, including killer whales in B.C. and the St. Lawrence Estuary Beluga in Quebec, because of the threats they already face.
-There is no single approach distance that is appropriate for all species of marine mammals, vessel classes, seasons, nor for all situations.
-The minimum approach distances are based on the best available science.
+The distance requirement is greater for certain marine mammals because of the threats they already face.
+The minimum approach distances below are based on the best available science.

-Killer whales in B.C. and the Pacific Ocean
+Killer whales in British Columbia and the Pacific Ocean

 Narrow Churchill and Seal River areas